hippover/palmari/README.md

 ## License

-Distributed under the terms of the [MIT] license, "palmari" is free and open source software
+Distributed under the terms of the [CeCILL] license.

 ## Issues